developer-mide/redis-prometheus-grafana/README.md

 # Redis-Exporter with Prometheus and Grafana #
-A Remote Dictionary server (Redis) Exporter, with Prometheus and Grafana for monitoring.
+A Remote Dictionary server (Redis) Exporter, with Prometheus and Grafana for monitoring:speak_no_evil:.

 ## Table of Content ##
 1. How to install